HausDAO/protocol-guild-contracts/README.md

 ### V2 tradeoffs

-**0xSplits** Splits and Vesting contracts continue to handle all finances (donations, vesting + distributions):
+**0xSplits** Split and Vesting contracts continue to handle all finances (donations, vesting + distributions):

 - Pros:
   - 0xSplits has proven itself extremely effective for handling donations, vesting and distributions over the course of the pilot
-  - Allows the onchain membership registry to be the "Controller" of the Vesting and Splits contract, instead of the current multisig
+  - Allows the onchain membership registry to be the "Controller" of the Vesting and Split contract, instead of the current multisig
   - Updating Split contract recipients is automated via DAO proposals
   - No code / UI modifications required to 0xSplits
-  - 0xSplits may be able to disable "Withdraw for all" in the Guild's Splits contract UI
+  - 0xSplits may be able to disable "Withdraw for all" in the Guild's Split contract UI
   - 0xSplits is planning future upgrades to 1) enable custom withdrawal logic (e.g. disallow third parties to distribute on recipients behalf), 2) introduce [new incentive mechanisms](https://docs.google.com/document/d/1RlWcD149Zj-AwdskyWVcpWIxRIBqcKfpPmsrLcKlvkw/edit?usp=sharing) to make third-party distributions more competitive and 3) make contracts more gas efficient
   - 0xSplits team built the Vesting module for the Guild, and are willing to make more modifications / help out as needed
   - 0xSplits has been deployed on Optimism, Arbitrum and Polygon